-Hospitals, Psychiatric Hospitals, and Critical Access Hospitals (CAHs), including Cancer Centers and Long-Term Care Hospitals (LTCHs)
+Hospitals, Psychiatric Hospitals, including Cancer Centers and Long-Term Care Hospitals (LTCHs)

 - Emergency Medical Treatment & Labor Act (EMTALA).
-CMS is waiving the enforcement of section 1867(a) of the Act to allow hospitals, psychiatric hospitals, and critical access hospitals (CAHs) to screen patients at a location offsite from the hospital's campus, so long as it such screening is not inconsistent with a state's emergency preparedness plan or pandemic plan. - Medical Staff.
-CMS is waiving requirements under 42 CFR §482.22(a)(1)-(4) to allow for physicians whose privileges will expire to continue practicing at a hospital, and for new physicians to be able to practice before full medical staff/governing body review and approval, in order to address workforce concerns. - Physical Environment.
-CMS is waiving certain physical environment requirements under the hospital, psychiatric hospital, and critical access hospital conditions of participation at 42 CFR §482.41 and 42 CFR §485.623 to allow increased flexibilities for surge capacity.
+CMS is waiving the enforcement of section 1867(a) of the Act to allow hospitals and psychiatric hospitals to screen patients at a location offsite from the hospital's campus, so long as such screening is not inconsistent with a state's emergency preparedness plan or pandemic plan. - Medical Staff.
+CMS is waiving requirements under 42 CFR §482.22(a)(1)-(4) to allow for physicians whose privileges will expire to continue practicing at a hospital and for new physicians to be able to practice before full medical staff/governing body review and approval, in order to address workforce concerns. - Physical Environment.
+CMS is waiving certain physical environment requirements under the hospital, psychiatric hospital, and critical access hospital conditions of participation at 42 CFR §482.41 to allow increased flexibilities for surge capacity.
 CMS will permit facility and non-facility space that is not normally used for patient care to be utilized for patient care, provided the location is approved by the state (ensuring that safety and comfort for patients and staff are sufficiently addressed) and is consistent with the state's emergency preparedness or pandemic plan.
 States are still subject to obligations under the integration mandate of the Americans with Disabilities Act, to avoid subjecting persons with disabilities to unjustified institutionalization or segregation.1.

-- Telemedicine.
-CMS is waiving the provisions related to telemedicine at 42 CFR §482.12(a) (8)- (9) for hospitals and §485.616(c) for CAHs, making it easier for telemedicine services to be furnished to the hospital's patients through an agreement with an off-site hospital.
-This allows for increased access to necessary care for hospital and CAH patients, including access to specialty care. - CAH Staff Licensure.
-CMS is deferring staff licensure, certification, or registration to state law by waiving 42 CFR §485.608(d) regarding the requirement that staff of the CAH be licensed, certified, or registered in accordance with applicable federal, state, and local laws and regulations.
+Telemedicine.
+CMS is waiving the provisions related to telemedicine at 42 CFR §482.12(a) (8)- (9) for hospitals, making it easier for telemedicine services to be furnished to the hospital's patients through an agreement with an off-site hospital.
+This allows for increased access to necessary care for patients, including access to specialty care.

 Temporary Expansion Locations.
-CMS is waiving certain physical environment requirements under 42 CFR §482.41 and §485.623 (as noted elsewhere in this waiver document) and the provider-based department location requirements at §413.65(e)(3) to allow hospitals to establish and operate as part of the hospital any location meeting those conditions of participation for hospitals, including any existing provider-based departments of the hospital.
+CMS is waiving certain physical environment requirements under 42 CFR §482.41 (as noted elsewhere in this waiver document) and the provider-based department location requirements at §413.65(e)(3) to allow hospitals to establish and operate as part of the hospital and location meeting those conditions of participation for hospitals, including any existing provider-based departments of the hospital.
 This extends to any entity operating as a hospital so long as the relevant location meets the conditions of participation and other requirements not waived by CMS.

-Expanded Ability for Hospitals to Offer Long-term Care Services ("Swing-Beds") for Patients Who do not Require Acute Care but do Meet the Skilled Nursing Facility (SNF) Level of Care Criteria as Set Forth at 42 CFR 409.31.
+Expanded Ability for Hospitals to Offer Long-term Care Services ("Swing-Beds") for Patients Who do not Require Acute Care but do Meet the Skilled Nursing Facility (SNF) Level of Care Criteria as Set Forth in 42 CFR 409.31.
 Under section 1135(b)(1) of the Act, CMS is waiving the eligibility requirements at 42 CFR 482.58(a)(1)-(4), "Special Requirements for hospital providers of long-term care services ('swing-beds')" to allow hospitals to establish SNF swing beds payable under the SNF prospective payment system (PPS) to provide additional options for hospitals with patients who no longer require acute care but are unable to find placement in a SNF.